fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 > TODO: review these steps once the sections are written.

-1. The differences between the TensorFlow.js environment on a browser and the typical machine learning environment.
+1. The differences between the TensorFlow.js environment in a browser and the typical machine learning environment.
 1. How to set up a productive development environment for TensorFlow.js.
 1. What are the differences in the runtime environment, compared to having